nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 )
 ```

-## The Design Space
+## Exploring the Design Space

+The book includes a simplified decision-tree-like representation of the choices one must make when visualizing this dataset.
+Here's a slightly more in-depth version which drove some of my thinking in making the figures below:

 * **Data**: absolute quantities or percentages?
-* **Marks**: one per department or one per sector per department?
+* **Granularity**: one visual mark per department or one per sector per department?
+* **Mark types**: what type of visual marks will the figures include?
+  * **Charts**:
+    * **Bars**: fixed or variable width?
+    * **Points in abstract space**: 2-d cartesian or ternary coordinates?
+  * **Maps**:
+    * **Department polygons**: scaled by geography or data?
+    * **Points on maps**: one per department or on a regular grid?
 * **Color**: continuous or discrete?
 * **Arrangement**: one panel or multiple?

-* **Genre**: chart or map?
-  * **Chart**: what kind of mark?
-    * **Bar**: fixed or variable width?
-    * **Point**: 2-d cartesian or ternary coordinates?
-  * **Map**: what kind of mark?
-    * **Department polygons**: scaled by geography or data?
-    * **Points**: one per department or on a regular grid?
+I've arranged the figures I made in roughly the same order as they appear in the book, broadly organized by mark type.

+### Bars

-The first figure we'll make is a simple faceted bar chart of the raw counts.
-This figure is interactive in that you can hover over any bar to see the details of the data it encodes, which goes some way towards mitigating the legibility issues of the tiny font used in the labels (a problem in the book also!).
-In the book all the bars were black, but here I've colored them using the convention I'll use throughout: green for agriculture, red for industry and blue for services.
+The book begins by showing the various ways you can visualize the dataset using bar charts, starting with a simple horizontal bar chart of the absolute counts, faceted by sector, like the one below.
+This figure is *interactive* in that you can hover over any bar to see the details of the data it encodes, which goes some way towards mitigating the legibility issues of the tiny font used in the labels (a problem in the book also!)

+A note on color: the book uses color sparingly and only on certain pages, presumably for cost reasons.
+I'll mostly be consistently using a green/red/blue color scheme because it's visually a bit more interesting, and because color is free on computer screens.
+I also use color in places where the book uses value or crosshatching.

+This first figure is not all that much more helpful at understanding patterns in the data than the original table, other than giving a sense of the great disparity in magnitude between the biggest and smallest numbers: roughly two orders of magnitude.

 ```python
 fig = px.bar(long_df, x="quantity", y="department", color="sector", facet_col="sector", height=600)